meteor/tutorials/README.md

 #### /shared/

 Tutorial-specific templates.
 Some of them are shared content for the different tutorials in markdown format, others are useful UI widgets.
 Includes the useful `CodeBox` template, which wraps the `GitPatch` template with more convenient inputs.

-#### /steps/

-The actual tutorial prose content, in Markdown format.